ecamo19/learning_book/docs/how_to/use_sql.md

 ### WHERE LIKE

 Operator when you want to compare similar values.
-In the example above a string of 5 characters that start with Se and end with en and one unknown letter will be searched i.e(Se7en or Se)
+In the example below a string of 5 characters that start with Se and end with en and that has one unknown character will be searched i.e(Se7en or Seven)

 ```sql